 15. Nordic Runes: Understanding, Casting, and Interpreting the Ancient Viking Oracle by Paul Rhys Mountfort

 Nordin Runes is a book for those deeply researching Norse Mythology.
 Throughout this book, the author mentions the Elder Futhark runes, a collection or set of twenty-four symbols.
-Scandanavia and other Northern European regions used this set of characters for writing.
-You will learn about the symbolism of the twenty-four runes and their role in the Norse culture.
+Scandinavia and other Northern European regions used this set of characters for writing.
+You will learn about the symbolism of the twenty-four runes and their role in Norse culture.
 Overall, this book is packed with knowledge about Norse Mythology, making it a must-read.
 You can get the book here! 📖

 16. The Prose Edda by Snorri Sturluson